digitalsurvival/digitalsurvival.github.io/_drafts/technology/gentoo/How-to-Setup-a-Local-Gentoo-Distfiles-Mirror.md

 from the modules listed at rsync://rsync.gtlib.gatech.edu.
 </pre>

-Be sure to read the message in its entirety.
-Sometimes the maintainers of the official mirror will ask the users to connect to a different address if they will be syncing for the purposes of a private, local mirror.
-You want to be sure your local mirror is being nice with how much it talks to the official mirror.
+Be sure to read the rsync MOTD (message of the day) in its *entirety*.
+Sometimes the maintainers of official mirrors will ask the user to connect to a different address if they will be syncing for the purposes of a private, local mirror.
+You want to be sure your local mirror is being nice with how much it talks to the official mirrors.
+Your mirror will be downloading a lot more data than normal uses will, especially to get the initial sync.

-Right now there is about 68,419 files being hosted on any Distfiles mirror.
-All of these are varying sizes.
-The largest file (FlightGear-data) is around 1.1 GBs.
-The smallest (v4l-dvb-saa716x) being 10 bytes.
+Right now there are about 68,419 files being hosted on any distfile mirror.
+All of these files are varying sizes.
+The largest file ("FlightGear-data") is around 1.1 GBs.
+The smallest ("v4l-dvb-saa716x") being 10 bytes.

-## Using Rsync to Expose the Distfiles ##
+### Using Rsync to Expose the Distfiles ###

 Once you have all the files downloaded, it is a simple matter of "exposing" them to other machines using the rsync daemon in order to have a local distfiles mirror.
 Since Gentoo replies upon the rsync command for Portage, it should be already installed on your system.
 In the uber rare instance that it is not installed it can be installed using the <code>emerge</code> command: